caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### Software Requirements

 Installation of GROMACS and ChimeraX should precede beginning the instructions.
 Instructions for installation of these software can be found at the following links: [GROMACS Installation](https://manual.gromacs.org/2024.4/install-guide/index.html), [ChimeraX Installation (click "Other releases" for Linux/Windows)](https://www.cgl.ucsf.edu/chimerax/download.html).
+Installing GROMACS with gpu support is recommended as it will greatly speed-up the simulations.
 Another software that will be required is the python package manager anaconda, so [install anaconda](https://docs.anaconda.com/anaconda/install/) for your specific operating system if you don't already have it installed.

 To ensure that GROMACS is installed correctly, run the following command in the terminal:
 ```